k) Provisions and Contingent Liabilities:

 (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries

-i) The Company have not any transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961.
+h) The Company have not any transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961.

-j) The Company has not traded or invested in crypto currency or virtual currency during the current or previous year.
+i) The Company has not traded or invested in crypto currency or virtual currency during the current or previous year.

-audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software except that, as explained below;
+Note 38: The Company has used accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software except that,

 a.
-In case of E-Freight software for maintaining its books of account, (i) audit trail feature is not enabled for “invoice reversal” and (ii) direct changes to data when using certain access rights.
-Further, no instance of audit trail feature being tampered with was noted, where audit trail has been enabled.
+In the case of “E-Freight” and “eBMS” software, used for maintaining the Company’s books of account, the audit trail feature is not enabled for direct changes to data when accessed using certain access rights.

-Note 43: The financial statements were approved for issue by the Board of Directors on May 27, 2024.
+Note 40: The financial statements were approved for issue by the Board of Directors on May 26, 2025.

 For S R B C & CO LLP For and on Behalf of the Board of Directors of